Star of the County Down Lyrics & History – The Story Behind Ireland’s Iconic Ballad

 Cathal McGarvey died a year after the release of this film in 1927.

-Star of the County Down: The Song
+The Star of the County Down Lyrics

 The song tells the story of a young man who spots a beautiful young lady in Banbridge, County Down while walking down the street and falls in love at first sight.